A Guide to Developing Channel Partner Incentive Programs

 Diversify Your Incentives

 Using monetary incentives is a great idea because it shows your willingness to invest in the partner’s success, but you should also keep the program engaging to spur participation from your partners.
-And while monetary awards are a common incentive, don't let that discourage you from looking into other types of awards, such as:
+While monetary awards are a common incentive, don't let that discourage you from looking into other types of awards, such as:

 Another factor to consider is the level of incentives; in other words, the more the partner participates, the greater the reward.
 Setting goals that allow your partners to achieve a certain status when they meet an objective and rewarding them with the appropriate incentive can help keep current partners motivated and bring you more clients.